jnnnnn/jhipster-fastapi/README.md

 [![NPM version][npm-image]][npm-url]
 [![Dependency Status][daviddm-image]][daviddm-url]

-This project adds Kotlin to the JHipster application 😎.
+This project adds Python-FastAPI to the JHipster application 😎.
 It is based on JHipster Blueprint 🔵.

 ### 🚀 How to get started

+Install nvm.
+Then:

+    nvm install --lts
+    nvm use --lts
+    npm install -g pnpm
+    pnpm install -g generator-jhipster-fastapi yo
+    phipster

 Install the package with `npm install -g generator-jhipster-fastapi`